markosiilak/790823745/README.md

 ## Overview

 This application provides a comprehensive task management system where users can:
-- Display tasks across quarterly timelines by weeks
+- Display tasks across quarterly timelines in an interactive timeline view
+- Visualize tasks as horizontal bars positioned by their start and end dates
 - Create, edit, and delete tasks with start and end dates
 - Add subtasks to tasks with specific dates and times
 - Seamlessly navigate between quarters
-- Switch between table view and compact view modes
+- Zoom and pan the timeline for better navigation (Ctrl/Cmd/Alt + mouse wheel to zoom, Shift + mouse wheel to pan)
+- Click on task bars to quickly edit task information
 - Multilingual admin interface (English, Estonian)

 ## Tech Stack